rarebreed/mercury/README.md

 approach to concurrency, because while that one writer is modifying data, any other actors are blocked (either through a lock, mutex, or some kind of transaction).
 Now you've got lock based contention to worry about.
 Did I mention livelocks and deadlocks?
 I haven't talked about the overhead of thread context switching either.
+And isn't the whole point of using more threads supposed to make my program faster and _more_ lively?

 Instead of approaching concurrency with multiple threads (or processes), there's another approach that has gained popularity.
 A single threaded event loop (or reactor) model.
 Back before